-The College of Nursing offers an interdisciplinary professional graduate degree program leading to a Master of Sustainable Peacebuilding (MSP).
-The MSP is designed to prepare students for careers in peacebuilding—e.g. international development, conflict resolution, resource stewardship.
+The School of Nursing offers an interdisciplinary professional graduate degree program leading to a Master of Sustainable Peacebuilding (MSP).
+The MSP is designed to prepare students for careers in peacebuilding—e.g. international development, community change, conflict resolution, resource stewardship.
 The MSP curriculum is designed to develop student expertise in systems thinking, social-ecological interactions, and the application of such concepts to peacebuilding and development fields.
-In addition to fulfilling all Graduate School master’s degree requirements, MSP students are required to take 40 credits over the course of six semesters—two full calendar years.
-Only full-time students will be accepted to the program.
+MSP students complete 40 credits of interactive coursework with practice-based learning opportunities.
+In the last semester, MSP students fulfill Graduate School master’s degree requirements by completing a capstone (paper, presentation, & portfolio).
+MSP offers a two-year or three-year program of study.

 Students completing the MSP will: